Smallpox: Prevention

 Given these risks, as smallpox became effectively eradicated and the number of naturally occurring cases fell below the number of vaccine-induced illnesses and deaths, routine childhood vaccination was discontinued in the United States in 1972 and was abandoned in most European countries in the early 1970s.
 Routine vaccination of health care workers was discontinued in the U.S. in 1976, and among military recruits in 1990 (although military personnel deploying to the Middle East and Korea still receive the vaccination).
 By 1986, routine vaccination had ceased in all countries.
 It is now primarily recommended for laboratory workers at risk for occupational exposure.
 However, the possibility of variola virus being used as a biological weapon has rekindled interest in the development of newer vaccines.
-The smallpox vaccine is also effective in, and therefore administered for, the prevention of monkeypox.
+The smallpox vaccine is also effective in, and therefore administered for, the prevention of mpox.